-Table 9.The natural frequency of the uniform beam under Free-Free boundary conditions
+Table 9.The natural frequency of the uniform beam under Free-Free boundary conditions.

-The natural frequencies obtained for the uniform beam under Fixed-Fixed condition is noted down in Table 10.
+The natural frequencies obtained for the uniform beam under Fixed-Fixed condition are shown in Table 10.
 Fixed-Fixed boundary conditions are applied at the ends.